Securing Critical Geospatial Expertise for National Emergency Preparedness

 The Challenge

-As part of a critical partnership with the National Emergency Management Authority (NEMA), Home Affairs was at a pivotal phase in developing the National Joint Common Operating Picture system – a mission-critical platform designed to coordinate Australia's emergency response capabilities across all levels of government.
+As part of a critical partnership with the National Emergency Management Authority (NEMA), the Department of Home Affairs was at a pivotal phase in developing the National Joint Common Operating Picture (NJCOP) system – a near-real time monitoring system that supports significant crisis events across Australia.

-This nationally strategic project required specialist Geospatial Development expertise, including enterprise-scale GIS deployment, spatial database management across on-premise and cloud environments, and complex data ETL orchestration using FME and Python.
-The role demanded someone who could design, optimise and maintain geospatial systems.
+This nationally strategic project required specialist Geospatial Development expertise, including enterprise-scale GIS deployment, spatial database management across on-premises and cloud environments and complex data ETL orchestration experience The role demanded someone who could design, optimise and maintain geospatial systems.
 In addition to technical alignment, Home Affairs needed a collaborative professional capable of operating within agile frameworks and contribute to cross-agency collaboration with various internal and external stakeholders.

-Given the National Joint Common Operating Picture system's critical role in Australia's emergency preparedness infrastructure, securing the right candidate quickly was paramount, without compromising on the sophisticated technical and collaborative competencies required.
+Given the National Joint Common Operating Picture system's critical role in Australia's emergency preparedness infrastructure, securing the right candidate quickly was critical.

 Our Response

-• Conducted direct engagement with specialised geospatial communities, GIS professional networks and enterprise technology forums
+• Direct engagement with specialised geospatial communities, GIS professional networks and enterprise technology forums.

-• 6 shortlisted: Each with demonstrated experience across large-scale enterprise geospatial platforms, previous government sector experience, and appropriate security clearance levels.
+From a pool of 10 candidates with the relevant skills and experience, Resolve shortlisted 6 professionals with demonstrated experience across large-scale enterprise geospatial platforms, previous government sector experience, and appropriate security clearance levels.

-• Technical interviews focused on geospatial architecture and enterprise GIS deployment
+• Technical proficiency interviews focused on geospatial architecture and enterprise GIS deployment.

 The Outcome

-Their work helped Home Affairs and NEMA progress confidently toward the development of a transformative National Joint Common Operating Picture system.
-They were pivotal in supporting Australia's capacity to coordinate effective emergency responses and protect communities during critical incidents..
+Their contribution enabled Home Affairs and NEMA to progress confidently toward the development of NJCOP, directly supporting Australia's capacity to coordinate effective emergency responses and protect communities during critical incidents.

 Why Resolve